After reading this blog, you will know more about the Perseid meteor shower and why it is worth witnessing this spectacular phenomenon in Wadi Rum.

 Required equipment for watching the Perseid meteor shower

-Well, that is easy—no need to bring binoculars or a telescope.
-These only limit the part of the sky that you can observe, and therefore limit the number of meteors you will see.
-We recommend putting your mobile phone and other sources of light away for the obvious reasons that it reduces your night vision.
-We will point you the direction to watch.
+Watching meteors is easy, and you don’t need binoculars or a telescope.
+These restrict your viewing area and limit the number of meteors you see.
+To make the most of your viewing experience, we suggest keeping your mobile phone and other light sources away to preserve your night vision.
+We will guide you in the direction to look.